Sports Drinks Have Been Linked to Tooth Decay

 This energy would ordinarily be derived from the food we eat.
 Since sports drinks don’t impact our appetites, we will still eat the same amount of food.
 And since our energy needs have been covered by the sports drink, this excess energy from food will be stored as fat.
 In this way, sports drinks can contribute to obesity, especially for people with sedentary lifestyles.

 The real danger of casually consuming sports drinks is their acidic content.
 This acid weakens your enamel, making it more susceptible to erosion and tooth decay.
 Once your enamel wears off and exposes your dentin, the damage is irreversible.
 You will have to consider veneers.

 Sports drinks are perfectly fine for professional athletes, but us ordinary folk should use them with caution.

 If you’ve drunk one, wait an hour before you brush your teeth.
 Brushing immediately after could harm your teeth because the acid weakens your tooth surface, so when you brush, your abrasive toothpaste could do more damage.
 Rinse your mouth with clean water instead.

 Keep in mind that weakening the enamel doesn’t just put your teeth at risk from toothpaste.
 It also exposes the tooth to attacks by bacteria.
 Excessive sports drink consumption can, therefore, harm your teeth, gums, and even your tongue, so when the thirst strikes, drink fresh water instead.

-To learn more about avoiding tooth decay, or to book an appointment, call Dental Avenue today at 02 8004 0055.
+To learn more about avoiding tooth decay, or to book an appointment,please call our Dental Clinic in Parramatta on 1300 315 540..